SonarSource/helm-chart-sonarqube/charts/sonarqube/README.md

 3. Redeploy SonarQube with the same helm chart (see [Install instructions](#installing-the-chart))
 4. Browse to http://yourSonarQubeServerURL/setup and follow the setup instructions
 5. Reanalyze your projects to get fresh data

+### Upgrade from the old sonarqube-lts to this chart

+Please refer to the Helm upgrade section accessible [here](https://docs.sonarqube.org/latest/setup-and-upgrade/upgrade-the-server/upgrade-guide/)

 ## Ingress